ThatCakeID/os-thm-sketchware/README.md

  - Add an ASD block in onCreate ontop of the File block you placed
  - Copy and paste the [os-thm-sketchware-asd.java](https://github.com/ThatCakeID/os-thm-sketchware/blob/master/os-thm-sketchware-asd.java) file into the ASD, and ignore the `osthm.java`

-To grant storage permission you can usue external tools, or write something in a random temporal file and then delete that file
+To grant storage permission, you can use external tools, or write something in a random temporal file and then delete that file.

-Note: We suggest you to check if the user denied the dialog because if the permission is denied os-thm will not work
+Note: We suggest you to check if the user denied the dialog because if the permission is denied, os-thm will not work.

 And you're all set!